 - Risk, Compliance and Prevention Board:

-- Independently define and assess compliance with the guidelines outlined in this Policy, keep it updated and clarify doubts relating to its content and application, pursuant to regulations in force issued by the Central Bank of Brazil on the matter.
+– Independently define and assess compliance with the guidelines outlined in this Policy, maintain it updated and clarify questions relating to its content and application, pursuant to regulations in force issued by the Central Bank of Brazil on the matter.

 – Coordinate the Compliance, Risk Management, and Internal Control activities together with business and support areas, acting independently in the performance of its duties.

-- Prepare and keep updated, supported by the Legal Executive Board, the matrix of regulations and compliance risks, based on the rules set forth by BACEN, CVM, and CMN applicable to Cielo.
+– Prepare and maintain updated, supported by the Legal and Governmental Relations Board, the matrix of regulations and compliance risks, based on the rules established by BACEN, CVM, and CMN applicable to Cielo.

 - Monitor the solution of issues presented in the report of non-compliance with legal and regulatory provisions prepared by an independent auditor.

-- Support the assessment of the reports received in the Ethics Channel, when applicable.
+– Support the assessment of the reports received in the Ethics Channel, as applicable.

-- Prepare an annual report on Cielo’s Compliance Program, with the results of activities, pursuant to regulations in force issued by the Central Bank of Brazil on the matter.
-This report is filed for a minimum period of five years, encompassing main conclusions, recommendations, and measures taken by the Compliance structure in the reference year.
+– Prepare an annual report on Cielo’s Compliance Program, with the results of activities, pursuant to regulations in force issued by the Central Bank of Brazil on the matter.
+This report is filed for a minimum period of five (5) years, encompassing main conclusions, recommendations, and measures taken by the Compliance structure in the reference year.

 – Report to the Board of Directors and the Board of Executive Officers the levels of adhesion to current legislation and the results of compliance and risk assessment activities.